how to deal with haters in life

 20. Don’t try to please everyone

 You can’t make everyone happy in life, no matter how much you try to.
-Even when trying to please everyone, some would still dislike you for the simple fact that you’re trying to make everyone content.
+Even when trying to satisfy everyone, some would still dislike you for the simple fact that you’re trying to make everyone content.

 How to deal with haters at work?